Variances & Appeals

 The CRC may deny a variance, grant the variance as requested, or grant the variance with a set of specific conditions.
 The decision will be set out in a formal order signed by the chairman, which will be sent to you following the hearing.
 If the CRC grants a variance, you may present the order to DCM or the local permit officer, who will issue a permit.
 You must receive that permit before you can begin work on your project.

 If the CRC denies the variance, you may appeal the decision to Superior Court within 30 days of receipt of the CRC's Order.

 The Commission's rules regarding variance requests are located at 15A NCAC 7J .0700 et seq. and can be found on this web site under Current Rules.
 You are encouraged to review the rules for a complete description of the variance process.

 Note: The CRC is not allowed to discuss specific variances or other contested cases before it makes a decision.
 Do not attempt to contact CRC members to discuss your case.

 Appeals and Third-Party Hearing Requests

 CAMA and the N.C.
 Dredge and Fill Act grant an automatic right of appeal to the permit applicant and to the secretary of the Department of Environment and Natural Resources.
 You must file a petition for a contested case in the Office of Administrative Hearings on their approved form within 20 days of the permit decision if you plan to appeal.
-No development is allowed while the appeal is being considered.
-The permit in question is suspended until the matter is settled.

 Other directly affected people, such as neighbors or other affected parties, may request a hearing on the permit decision.
 This petition for a third-party hearing must be received by the director of DCM within 20 days of the permit decision.
 Within 15 days of receiving the request, the chairman of the CRC will decide if a petitioner is entitled to a third-party hearing.
 To get a hearing, a petitioner must [113A 121.1(b)]: